 - Carefully review the list of inspection points and their associated conditions.
 Update them so they accurately reflect your room's condition.

 - Use the "Condition Notes" field to describe the condition of an inspection point.
-Place a maintenance request here for any items that need immediate attention.
 If you have urgent concerns, contact your residential staff.

 - Click "Set Inspection Complete" to finish your RIC.
 You may then log off.